 About six years ago I was in the middle of a surprisingly heated debate on a team.
 The question sounded simple: If something breaks in production, what should you keep so you can reproduce the issue?
 Specifically, we were talking about containers.
 Should we keep the Dockerfile and Helm charts

 About seven or eight years ago, I was leading a development team when someone introduced me to a concept I hadn’t encountered before: mob programming.
 The idea sounded almost counter-intuitive.
-Instead of developers working individually—or even in pairs—the entire team works together on the same problem at
+Instead of developers working individually—or even in pairs—the entire team works together on the same problem

 It started with a problem every developer knows I was deep into a side project, using AI to write code faster than I ever had before.
 Claude, GPT, Copilot — the code was flowing.
 But there was a catch.
 Every time the AI changed something, I had to test it.
 Not